dzmpr/kataloger/README.md

 ### Installation

 Kataloger available in Python Package Index (PyPI).
-You can install kataloger using pip:
+You can install kataloger using pip (requires python 3.8 and greater):
 ```commandline
 pip install kataloger
 ```